rey301/penetration-testing-in-the-cloud/README.md

 Gaining a reverse shell using Netcat on the vulnerable cloud machine is achievable by exploiting vulnerabilities discussed in literature.
 One of the vulnerabilities includes file uploading which allows one to upload a malicious file to the web server.
 Many security restrictions prevent you from doing so such as specifying the file type to a non-malicious extension such as JPEG or PNG.

 An assessment of the penetration test is provided towards the end of the final report regarding how well it performed.

+## Disclaimer
+This project was produced in association with the University Of Sussex as a final year dissertation.